qcycp/qcycp.github.io/source/_posts/2020-05-21-ftplib-in-python.md

 # Request the size of the file named filename on the server.
 ftp.size(filename)

-# Produce a directory listing as returned by the LIST command
+# Produce a directory listing as returned by the LIST command.
 ftp.dir()

 # Return a list of file names as returned by the NLST command.